ejschaef/E7-RTA-Archive/README.md

 - RTA history plot
 - Various RTA KPIs and tables
 - Export and upload options to maintain history or allow users to conduct custom analytics
-- Robust filter syntax allowing users to calculate statistics for specific matches
+- Filter syntax allowing users to calculate statistics for specific matches
 - Search feature allowing users to find player names